A Simple Guide to Contingent Offer of Employment

 Staying cautious and getting their consent is thus crucial.

-The contingent offer of employment adds additional screening steps and lets you confirm if the selected candidates fit perfectly with your work culture and values.
+The contingent offer of employment adds extra screening steps to hiring.
+But it helps you confirm if the selected candidates fit with your work culture and values.

 Drafting holistic, all-inclusive agreements and contracts is a requisite.
 However, this requires you to spend an ample amount of time, money, and labor, a luxury for most.